theaholtlund/polar-app/README.md

 5. Open [localhost](http://localhost:3000) with your browser to interact with the application.

+## Client vs. Server Protected Page

+- **Client-Protected Page**: Handles authentication on the client side.
+The page may load content and scripts, that then verify if the user is authenticated.
+Commonly used when dynamic client-side behavior is needed.

+- **Server-Protected Page**: Authentication is handled server-side before the page content is delivered to the browser.
+Commonly used for sensitive content, ensuring no part of the page is accessible without proper credentials.

 ## More on Next.js

 For those interested in diving deeper into the Next.js framework, the following resources are availabile: